What is scoliosis?

 There are three main categories of treatment: observation, bracing, and surgery.

-Non operative treatment including physical therapy, exercises, and gentle chiropractic can help relieve these symptoms in some cases.
+Non operative treatment including physical therapy, exercises, and gentle Osteopathic treatment can help relieve these symptoms in some cases.

 Contact us now for immediate advice regarding scoliosis.